 Clinical students are required to become members of the American Association for Marriage and Family Therapy (AAMFT) and the Washington Association for Marriage and Family Therapy (WAMFT).

-COAMFTE Student Achievement Criteria Data (SAC) provides graduation, job-placement, and national exam pass rates.
+COAMFTE Graduate Achievement Data Disclosure GAD) provides graduation, job-placement, and licensure rates.

-More information on COAMFTE’s Version 12 Accreditation Standards and SAC is available here.
+More information on COAMFTE’s Version 12.5 Accreditation Standards is available here.

 The University of Washington announced that the School of Social Work and Department of Psychiatry and Behavioral Sciences, and the Behavioral Health Institute at Harborview Medical Center are part of a transformational $38 million set of gifts from Ballmer Group to support a broad, collaborative response to the state’s behavioral health crisis.